mariasrap/Kernel_Challenge_MVA/README.md

-The code needed to reproduce the predictions used in the submission for the challenge can be found in the file 'Submission_code.py' and can be executed using the command
+The code needed to reproduce the predictions used in the submission for the challenge (user María Sánchez del Río ) can be found in the file 'Submission_code.py' and can be executed using the command

 ```